csg-org/CompactConnect/webroot/README.md

     second hosted login page after logging in normally to the first
     - When the user logs in as to the second user pool we record that the app should treat them as the second user type and save the initial access token
-        - When the user logs out we check the existence of the access tokens to see which user pools we need to log out, and then chain logout redirects to visist all necessary logout pages
+        - When the user logs out we check the existence of the access tokens to see which user pools we need to log out, and then chain logout redirects to visit all necessary logout pages
 ---